AlexB67/TCalc/README.md

 $sudo ninja uninstall

+If you have used the software before please delete your user eyepiecesuser.TCalc and telescopesuser.TCalc files, \ if they exist.
+Found in /home/your_username/.config/gnome-tcalc

 This will add the application to /user/local and appear in the applications list as GNOME TCalc.

 Note: this is a vscode project but works equally well in gnome-builder, just point builder to the TCalc folder and open it.